QuEraComputing/ETH_Qhack/README.md

-General directions on the challenge statement can be found in the _YQuantum_2025_challenge.pdf_ file.
+General directions on the challenge statement can be found in the challenge .pdf file.
 Follow below for extra relevant information.

 ## Installing Bloqade and other packages